top of page

 San Jacinto mountain from plane

-We spent a few hours walking around Tacoma and then packed up the car for two days in Olympic National Park located in western Washington.
-We spent a gorgeous day hiking in the Hoh Rainforest followed the next day by a hike to the summit of Mount Storm King.
+We dedicated a few hours to exploring Tacoma before loading up the car for a two-day trip to Olympic National Park in western Washington.
+We enjoyed a beautiful day hiking in the Hoh Rainforest and spent the following day hiking to the summit of Mount Storm King.

 As the wettest destination in the Lower 48, the Hoh Rain Forest receives an average of 12-14 feet of rainfall each year.
 With this generous supply of precipitation, combined with its mild temperate climate influenced by the Pacific Ocean, the Hoh Rain Forest has the perfect set of variables to create a thriving temperate rain forest ecosystem with an abundance of mossy green flora and fauna.